Title

 The Forestry Profession Act is a Philippine law that regulates the practice of forestry, including the examination, registration, and licensure of professional foresters, and the integration of the forestry profession, with the aim of promoting the importance of professional foresters in nation building and development.

-Subjects include Forest Ecosystem, Forest Policy and Governance, Forest Engineering and Utilization, and Forest Resource Management.
+Forest Ecosystem; Forest Policy and Governance; Forest Engineering and Utilization; and Forest Resource Management.
+The Board may revise/exclude/add subjects with PRC approval.

-A candidate must obtain a general or weighted average rating of seventy-five percent (75%) to pass.
+A candidate must obtain a general or weighted average rating of at least 75% to pass.

 Analyze Cases Smarter, Faster